A history of Catchword in names & numbers

 In January 2001, Mark Skoultchi joined the firm to head up East Coast operations and soon after became a partner.

-Why Catchword?
+Why the name Catchword?

 An obvious question to ask a naming firm is why they chose their own name and how it expresses their brand.
 And you should ask.
 A naming company with a bland, unpronounceable, or hard-to-spell name isn’t worthy of your business.